FabseGP/fabsemanga/README.md

 * Smart background for reading modes like LTR or Vertical, changes the background based on the page color
 * Force disable webtoon zoom
 * Continue reading button in library
-* Hentai features enable/disable, in advanced settings
 * Quick clean titles
 * Source migration, migrate all your manga from one source to another
 * Saving searches
 * Autoscroll
 * Page preload customization
 * Customize image cache size
-* Batch import of custom sources and featured extensions
 * Automatic CAPTCHA solving
 * Advanced source settings page, searching, enable/disable all
 * Click tag for local search, long click tag for global search